 Did You Know?
-Good diet and physical activity account for better grades among college students?
+A healthy diet and physical activity account for better grades among college students.

 Question: My roommate is obsessed with her diet, eats only salads and fruit and constantly frets about her weight yet she looks healthy to me.
 What are the signs of an eating disorder and who can she talk to if she needs help?

 Answer: Common signs of disordered eating habits include:

 – Obsession with food, body weight and/or body image